GabrielF98/GRBSNWebtool/README.md

 1. [Forking](https://github.com/GabrielF98/GRBSNWebtool/fork) this repository.
 2. Add your files directly to the source folder for that particular GRB-SN.
 These source files can be found at [Webtool/static/SourceData](https://github.com/GabrielF98/GRBSNWebtool/tree/master/Webtool/static/SourceData).
 Any files uploaded should be of .txt format where possible.
 3. Ensure that the citation file for the GRB-SN is updated correctly after data is added.
 4. Submit a pull request.
+The pull request should contain the names of the uploaded files, the type of data contained in the files, the citations for the files and any other relevant information.

 # Suggest improvements to the Webtool
 This repository contains the source code for the project as well as the data stored in the tool.
 Feel free to suggest updates by opening a [new issue](https://github.com/GabrielF98/GRBSNWebtool/issues/new) or by forking the code and submitting a pull request.